 Franklin Sports NHL Light Up Street Hockey Goal

 This hockey net is more of a toy than anything else but when kids are young, making the game fun is the most important goal.
-This one will give your child the instant gratification of scoring and will help reinforce the idea of aiming at the net.
+The hockey equipment will give your child the instant gratification of scoring and will help reinforce the idea of aiming at the net.
 Enjoy it while it lasts though, as it won’t hold up against slap shots from advanced players.